rickdotnet/PinBot/README.md

 # PinBot
 PinBot proof-of-concept.
 Why thought?
 Because [of this](https://support.discord.com/hc/en-us/community/posts/360030264671 "Discord Support"), there still isn't an easy way to allow people to pin messages, without also allowing them to delete other messages.
 This solves that for now.
 I suspect they will eventually split this out, but until then...
 PinBot is here.

+# Authorizing people
+See the slash commands.
+This will be updated with better instructions soon enough.

+# How to use
+Once someone is authorized, all they need to do is add a 📌 reaction to a message and PinBot will do the rest.

 # Contact
 Twitch: https://www.twitch.tv/rick_u